carliecode/autocheck_web_crawler/README.md

 Project Overview
 -------------------
-The Car Crawler project aims to design and implement a web scraping application that extracts comprehensive car listing information from https://www.jiji.ng, a popular online marketplace in Nigeria.
+The etl project aims to design and implement a web scraping application that extracts comprehensive car listing information from https://www.jiji.ng, a popular online marketplace in Nigeria.

 Objectives
 ------------